Updated: May 9, 2021 4:00 am

 A product of the Army and amateur ranks, Rocky Marciano was born on September 1, 1923.

-He takes his place alongside Dempsey and Louis as one of the great heavyweights.
+He takes his place alongside Jack Dempsey and Joe Louis as one of the great heavyweights.

-Marciano was born and raised in Brockton, Massachusetts, to parents who were immigrants from Italy: when he was about eighteen months old, Rocky got pneumonia, from which he almost died.
+Rocky Marciano was born and raised in Brockton, Massachusetts, to parents who were immigrants from Italy: when he was about eighteen months old, Rocky Marciano got pneumonia, from which he almost died.

-At school Rocky played both baseball and football, but was subsequently kicked out for forbidding the rules, playing for a church league which violated his school rules by joining other teams.
+At school Rocky played both baseball and football but was subsequently kicked out for forbidding the rules, playing for a church league that violated his school rules by joining other teams.
 He then dropped out of school when he finished tenth grade.

 After failing to find a spot on another team, he returned to Brockton and began boxing training with long-time friend Allie Colombo.